qeeqbox/honeypots/README.md

     - Port: 21/tcp
     - Lib: Twisted.ftp
     - Logs: ip, port, username and password (default)
-    - Options: Capture all threat actor commands and data (avalible)
+    - Options: Capture all threat actor commands and data (available)
 - QHTTPProxyServer
     - Server: HTTP Proxy
     - Port: 8080/tcp
     - Lib: Twisted (low level emulation)
     - Logs: ip, port and data
-    - Options: Capture all threat actor commands and data (avalible)
+    - Options: Capture all threat actor commands and data (available)
+    - Returns a dummy template by default
+      - A custom template can be provided by setting `"template"` for this server in `config.json` (should be an absolute path)
 - QHTTPServer
     - Server: HTTP
     - Port: 80/tcp
     - Lib: Twisted.http
     - Logs: ip, port, username and password
-    - Options: Capture all threat actor commands and data (avalible)
+    - Options: Capture all threat actor commands and data (available)
 - QHTTPSServer
     - Server: HTTPS
     - Port: 443/tcp